koltvictor/koltvictor/README.md

 - 🔭 I’m currently working on a REACT NATIVE App utilising LangChain.js
 - 🌱 I’m currently learning Python, AWS & Typescript
 - 💬 Ask me anything, I'm happy to help and collaborate with others.
-- ⚡ Fun facts: I'm an avid gamer (CoD & Rainbow6), a big backpacker and outdoorsman, and I love to cook!
 - 😄 Pronouns: He/Him

 ### You can check out my portfolio [here][website]